 More detailed information about EANs for individual connections can be found here:

-For technical questions, please contact our FAQ Help Center, Technical Help section.
-For business inquiries, please contact your sales representative.
+For technical questions about EAN codes, please contact our Help Centre.
+For sales enquiries, please contact your sales representative.